Inga Hamilton

 The vulnerable are often blamed for the abuse they suffer.

-Pangolins were not complicit in humans eating them.
+Pangolins were neither responsible, nor complicit in humans eating them.

 Those with power rarely use it wisely and escape justice by deflecting blame.

-Here, the spiritual pangolin in me offers protection when I am vulnerable.
+Here, the Ancient Pangolin in me offers protection when I am vulnerable.

 The 4th in a projected series of 12 Ancients.
-Each a different spiritual facet of the artist.
+Each a different facet of the artist.

 Textile, leather, polystyrene, polymer clay & resin.